tuvo1106/banksy_trading_co/README.md

 npm run launch
 ```
 ### Building
 Build script will create a `build` directory with a compiled JavaScript code which will be compatible with most modern browsers.
-We are using `create-react-app` as a strating point in our app, which under the hood uses `babel` as compiler.
+We are using `create-react-app` as a strating point in our app, which under the hood uses `babel` as a compiler.

 ```
 npm run build